 As defined in the Associate Stock Purchase Plan, all associates, or employees, of the Company and its subsidiaries, including officers and directors who are employees, are eligible to participate in the Associate Stock Purchase Plan, unless after the grant of purchase rights under the Associate Stock Purchase Plan, the associate would own Common Stock exceeding 5% of the total combined voting power or value of all outstanding capital stock of the Company (as calculated under the attribution rules in the Code).
 Members of the Board of Directors who are not employed as regular salaried officers or employees of the Company may not participate in the Associate Stock Purchase Plan.
-Participation in the Associate Stock Purchase Plan is voluntary and is dependent upon each eligible associate's election to participate and his or her determination, subject to the Associate Stock Purchase Plan's provisions, as to the desired level of participation.
-As of December 30, 2017 approximately 10,000 of our associates would have been eligible to participate in the Associate Stock Purchase Plan.
+Participation in the Associate Stock Purchase Plan is voluntary and is dependent upon each eligible associate's election to participate and his or her determination, subject to the Associate Stock Purchase Plan's provisions, as to the desired level of participate in the Associate Stock Purchase Plan.

-PROPOSAL NO. 5-APPROVAL OF NATIONAL VISION HOLDINGS.
-INC. 2018 ASSOCIATE STOCK PURCHASE PLAN
+PROPOSAL NO. 5-APPROVAL OF NATIONAL VISION HOLDINGS, INC. 2018 ASSOCIATE STOCK PURCHASE PLAN